rupambanerjee/Data-Structures-In-Java/src/com/deepak/data/structures/Hashing/ConcurrentHashMap.md

 - ConcurrentHashMap is a good choice for caches, which can be initialized during application start up and later accessed my many request processing threads.

-- As javadoc states, CHM is also a good replacement of Hashtable and should be used whenever possible, keeping in mind, that CHM provides slightly weeker form of synchronization than Hashtable.
+- As javadoc states, CHM is also a good replacement of Hashtable and should be used whenever possible, keeping in mind, that CHM provides slightly weaker form of synchronization than Hashtable.

 - Below table shows comparison of HashMap, Hashtable and ConcurrentHashMap,